edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         ]
         ```

         c.
-To query the mappings, enter the credentials name in this command and execute it.
+Check The mac addresses mapped to a specific credenential name.
+Insert the credential name in the command to see the mac addresses associated with it.
         ```bash
         curl -X GET "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>?raw=true"
         ```